Table of Contents

 Does it have anything to do with exposure to cold weather?

-Though the common cold usually occurs in the fall and winter months, the cold weather itself does not cause the common cold.
+Though the common cold usually occurs in the winter months, the cold weather itself does not cause the common cold.
 Rather, it is thought that during cold-weather months, people spend more time indoors in close proximity to each other, thus facilitating the spread of the virus.
 For this same reason, children in day care and school are particularly prone to acquiring the common cold.
 The low humidity during these colder months is also felt to contribute to the increased prevalence of the common cold, as many of the implicated viruses seem to survive better in low-humidity conditions.
 Continue Reading

 Cold and Flu Resources